 This Back Bay locale is as famous for its ice cream as its award-winning smoothies, which the staff will whip up in front of you using fresh seasonal ingredients.
 Emack & Bolio’s also pioneered the flavored cone—including varieties covered in marshmallow or chocolate-dipped with shaved coconut.

 Vegans, rejoice: This ice cream’s for you.
-The folks at FoMu whip up whip up gelato-like, creamy treats with a coconut milk base and flavors like Avocado, Bourbon Maple Walnut, Mango Habanero, and the summer-only Almond Raspberry Crumble.
-The Allston shop (there’s a second outpost in Jamaica Plain) also concocts ice cream cakes for the celebratory herbivore.
+The folks at FoMu whip up whip up gelato-like, creamy treats with a coconut milk base and flavors like avocado, bourbon maple walnut, mango habanero, and the summer-only almond raspberry crumble.
+The Allston shop (there are outposts in Jamaica Plain and the South End) also concocts ice cream cakes for the celebratory herbivore.

-A new addition to Dorchester’s Fields Corner neighborhood, Chill on Park doles out 32 house-made flavors (Salted Caramel Truffle, Cookie Dough) in a cheery, congenial setting.
-The free Wi-Fi encourages you to linger while you lick, and social media contests offer discounts and free giveaways.
-The shop doubles as a full-service coffeehouse, filling the neighborhood’s latte void, and treats like muffins and brownies come from the South End’s Haley House, a multi-purpose nonprofit.
+Chill on Park doles out dozens of house-made flavors (salted caramel truffle, cookie dough) in Dorchester’s Fields Corner neighborhood.
+The cheery, congenial space doubles as a full-service coffeehouse, filling the neighborhood’s latte void, and pastry treats come from the South End’s Haley House, a multi-purpose non-profit.